 Gorilla trekking experience is one of the top ten activities to do when you visit Uganda.
 The activity is adventurous and will require you to pack the right gorilla trekking gear.
-This is regardless of if you are doing it in Bwindi Impenetrable National park, Mgahinga national park or you are visiting the great Virunga volcanoes in Rwanda.
+This is regardless of if you are doing it in Bwindi Impenetrable National park, Mgahinga national park or you are visiting the great Volcanoes National park in Rwanda.

 Here is a comprehensive list of items we suggest you move with for your gorilla trekking safety.

 Gorilla trekking in Bwindi Impenetrable National park and Volcanoes National Park involves trekking in search for the endangered mountain gorillas.
 The nature of the forest plus the altitude and terrain, you need light weight gorilla trekking boots for this activity.